AriaSalvatrice/Aria-CMOS-Synth/40106 Oscillators Rev2/README.md

 40106 Oscillators Rev2
 ----------------------

+Six voltage-controlled oscillators, 2 LFO, 2 in the lower audio range, and 2 in the higher audio range.
+Square and triangle wave outputs.

 This build is meant to use my Perma-Proto PCBs Rev1.

 The oscillators are [based on the Logic Noise series](https://hackaday.com/2015/03/09/logic-noise-sawing-away-with-analog-waveforms/).
 The [schematics from Castle Rocktronics were also used](http://castlerocktronics.com/modular/articles/CR-001_-_4xSQUARE.pdf).
 It's worth noting that when using all inverters on a 40106, they will have a fairly noticeable amount of cross-talk.